 10 The Philistines

-Depicted as the archvillains of the ancient Israelites in the Old Testament, the Philistines settled the southern coast of Israel (which today includes the Gaza Strip).
-After establishing settlements, the Philistines formed a confederation of city-states that included Gaza, Ashkelon, Ashdod, Gath, and Ekron.
+Often painted as the arch‑villains of the Old Testament, the Philistines made their home along the southern fringe of what is now Israel, encompassing the modern Gaza Strip.
+After establishing a string of fortified settlements, they forged a confederation of city‑states that included Gaza, Ashkelon, Ashdod, Gath, and Ekron, creating a political bloc that could rival their Israelite neighbors.

 9 The Sardinian Connection